MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/ksproperty-audiomodule-descriptors.md

 **KSPROPERTY\_AUDIOMODULE\_DESCRIPTORS** returns an array of these descriptors is returned in response to this request.

-If the driver support this property but it doesn’t have any audio modules, it returns an ksmultiple\_item with zero element count.
+If the driver support this property but it doesn’t have any audio modules, it returns a ksmultiple\_item with zero element count.

 For more information about audio modules, see [Implementing Audio Module Discovery](./implementing-audio-module-communication.md).